 St. Augustine presents annual reenactments of the Menéndez and crew landing.
 No other city in the continental U.S. can boast such longevity.

 Catholicism in Early St. Augustine

 The Catholic faith was everything to Spain in the 16th century — it was the avowed reason for New World exploration and the final arbiter of life and death for the peoples Spain conquered here.
-With the Church came the humanitarian efforts of priests and missionaries — Jesuits, Franciscans and, later, the Sisters of Joseph — who came here to educate and help the needy.
-The Mission Nombre de Dios commemorates these efforts with a statue to Father Francisco López de Mendoza Grajales, who was the chaplain of the Menéndez fleet and who celebrated the very first mass on the day of St. Augustine’s founding.
+With the Church came humanitarian efforts — Jesuits, Franciscans and, later, the Sisters of Joseph — who came here to educate and help the needy.
+The Mission Nombre de Dios commemorates these efforts with a statue to Father Francisco López de Mendoza Grajales, who was the the Menéndez fleet chaplain and who celebrated the very first mass on the day St. Augustine was officially founded.

 Defending St. Augustine

 St. Augustine's ideal location in a safe harbor just off the gulf stream, which was the fastest way home for the English, French, Dutch, and Spanish ships carrying their treasures back to the Old World, made it a prime target for attack by other European countries and the pirates they sponsored who raided the ships on their way back to Europe.

 Well into the 18th century, at the time of the American Revolution, St. Augustine was still regarded as an important military prize in the struggle between nations for control of the New World, as George Washington made clear in a letter to the Continental Congress in 1775:

 Africans have played a vital role in St. Augustine's history from the very beginning.
 There were Africans on Menéndez's fleet, both free and enslaved, and they formed part of the early settlement along with Spanish noblemen, native Americans, sailors, and soldiers.
 The diversity of the community was remarkable for the time, and Africans continued to figure prominently in the city's history into the 19th and 20th centuries.